nvictor/design/clustermap/DESIGN.md

 ## 1. Connecting to a Kubernetes Cluster

-The application connects to the Kubernetes API server to fetch resource data.
+The application connects to the Kubernetes API server to fetch resource data and the Kubernetes Metrics Server for real-time usage data.

 ### Authentication